Should I Create a Book Direct Site for my Short Term Rental?

 Yes and No. First question you should ask yourself: Why am I a short term rental host?
 If it's simply to rent a space here and there for extra income, then you are best served with ONLY using the large OTA's (Online Travel Agency) such as Airbnb and/or VRBO.

 If on the other hand, your vacation rental has become more of a business venture, then by all means you should have your own direct booking site.

 Another important consideration.
-Is your property a commodity or a "one of a kind"?
-For example if you own a condo in a building with other listings and it's a passive investment, stick with OTA's, in fact you may want to consider a property manager.
+Is your property a sort of commodity (one if many similar) or a "one of a kind"?
+For example if you own a condo in a building with other listings and it was intended as a passive investment, stick with OTA's, in fact you may want to consider a property manager.